Parenthood Doesn’t Always Go According to Plan

 Looking back, there are three practices that continue to help me through difficult seasons of parenthood.

 Ask for help before you’re overwhelmed.
-You don’t have to earn support.
 We were never meant to raise children alone.
+Building a village of support—including family, friends, healthcare providers, and doulas—can make all the difference.

 Celebrate the small victories.
 Some days the win is making it to therapy, sharing a meal together, or simply making everyone feel loved.